ihavethatonvinyl/blog/content/essays/remembering-steely-dan-2-0-two-against-nature-at-25.md

 Becker: “I always thought *Kind of Blue* was a good one.”

+*Nick Fleisher is a linguist at UW-Milwaukee and lifelong music enthusiast.
+Brushes with musical fame include meeting Hall and Oates backstage at age 11 courtesy of Irish music legend Mick Moloney, handing a pair of scissors to Emanuel Ax, playing bass in a band that opened for the Disco Biscuits, and seeing Donald Fagen in a midtown movie theater lobby.*

 > *I Have That on Vinyl is a reader supported publication.
 If you enjoy what's going on here please consider donating to the site's writer fund: [venmo](https://account.venmo.com/u/Michele-Catalano2659) // [paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*